The Amaryllis [am-uh-RIL-us] is considered one of the easiest bulbs to grow. It also has one of the most distinct appearances.

 Lift the bulbs before the first frost because the first may be severe.
 Place the bulbs in single layers in clean boxes (cardboard will work).

-These are the general hybrid amaryllis and require only a label in the garden.
-When having a few species and many seedlings the labeling and lifting become a more complicated task.
+These general hybrid amaryllis require only a label in the garden when there are a few species and many seedlings, labeling and lifting become a more complicated task.

-Mark the bulbs from various growers until results are well noted.
+Mark the bulbs from various growers until the results are well noted.

 The amaryllis bulbs are stored dry without any soil or moss.
-Small bulbs are stored at a cooler temperature but those of blooming size is kept at about 55° degrees Fahrenheit.
+Small bulbs are stored at a cooler temperature, but those of blooming size are kept at about 55° degrees Fahrenheit.

 Amaryllis Bulbs Need Rest

-Experiment but try giving Amaryllis bulbs a four months rest.
-They need the time because they are busy forming buds during that apparently dormant time.
+Experiment, but try giving Amaryllis bulbs a four-month rest.
+They need the time because they are busy forming buds during that dormant time.

-As soon as a bud is visible, pot the bulb, water, and set the plant in a light window.
-A little later move to as much sun as possible to give size and deep color to the blossom.
+When a bud is visible, pot the bulb, water, and set the plant in a light window.
+A little later, move to as much sun as possible to give size and deep color to the blossom.

-Any bulbs that do not show buds remain in the box until they can go into the garden to gain size and vigor during another summer.
+Any bulbs that do not show buds remain in the box until they can enter the garden to gain size and vigor during another summer.

 Use pots only large enough to comfortably hold the bulb and sufficient soil to hold the bulb and the tall scape firmly.

-The neck and top half of each bulb are set so it will be above the soil line in the pot.
-The fertility of the soil in the pot is not so important when the bulbs are garden grown in summer and well-fed during that time.
+The neck and top half of each bulb are set to be above the pot’s soil line.
+The soil fertility in the pot is not so important when the bulbs are grown in the garden in summer and are well-fed during that time.

 They should be kept growing well because they stay in the pots during one-third of their yearly cycle – four months – until they can again go into the garden for their glorious summer outing.